Medical Services Advisory Committee

 Record ID 32002000833

 This report aims to provide advice on the state of play of the introduction and use of virtual colonoscopy.

-Authors' recomendations: Safety: Based on the available evidence, virtual colonoscopy (VC) appears to be safe when used for diagnosing colorecal cancer in individual patients.
+Authors' recommendations: Safety: Based on the available evidence, virtual colonoscopy (VC) appears to be safe when used for diagnosing colorecal cancer in individual patients.
 However, its safety as a population-based screening tool has yet to be evaluated.
 Training: Professional accreditation and/or training should be encouraged and endorsed by a professional body and might include one or more of the following: fifty VCs performed as a comparative study with conventional colonoscopy correlation, or fifty VC examinations performed under supervision of an accredited radiologist; - completion of an approved teaching package; - attendance at an approved teaching course or fellowship; - performance of a minimum annual number of VC examinations per year; and - development of competency in using the relevant hardware and software.
 Indications: VC appears to be an appropriate test in the following clinical situations which warrant full colonic evaluation: - rectal bleeding where conventional colonoscopy is contraindicated (eg anticoagulated patients or patients with severe comorbidity/ies); - patients who are unfit for sedation; - where a preceding conventional colonoscopy was incomplete or technically difficult; - non-traversable stricture due to diverticular disease or malignancy; - obstructed colon; - megacolon; and - fistulous disease.
 VC has not been adequately evaluated as a population-based screening test at this stage.

 Authors' methods: Systematic review

 English language abstract: An English language summary is available